An overview of the Anaphylactic Shock

 In most cases, people with allergies develop mild to moderate symptoms, such as watery eyes, stuffy nose, or rash.

 But sometimes, exposure to an allergen can cause a life-threatening allergic reaction known as anaphylaxis.

-This severe reaction occurs when an excess release of chemicals puts the person in a state of shock.
-Food allergies, insect bites, medications and latex are most commonly associated with anaphylaxis.
+This severe reaction occurs when an excess release of chemicals puts the person in shock.
+Food allergies, insect bites, medications, and latex are most commonly associated with anaphylaxis.

-The second anaphylactic reaction, known as biphasic reaction, can occur up to 12 hours after the initial reaction.
+The second anaphylactic reaction, known as a biphasic reaction, can occur 12 hours after the initial response.

 - Difficulty breathing.

 - Hives or swelling